An Overview of NES Rendering

 - 8-F: 00 00 00 00 00 00 00 00

-Now we OR the first eight and the second eight together to get the final pattern.
-I’ll highlight every 1 to
+Now we combine the first eight and the second eight together to get the final pattern.
+I’ll highlight every 1 to better see them.

 There it is: the digit 1 drawn with binary.